reconbot/streaming-iterables/SECURITY.md

 ## Reporting a Vulnerability

-Email wizard@roborooter.com (A pgp key can be found on [keybase.io/reconbot](https://keybase.io/reconbot) if you want to encrypt your message.) if you wish to report any security vulnerabilites.
+Email wizard@roborooter.com (A pgp key can be found on [keybase.io/reconbot](https://keybase.io/reconbot) if you want to encrypt your message.) if you wish to report any security vulnerabilities.
 I'll respond as quick as I can and work with you to fix the issue.